Weight Training Builds Stronger Bones And Helps Prevent Osteoporosis

-Osteoporosis is an ever increasing problem worldwide as people are living longer and the population continues to age.
-More prevalent among women than men, some estimates report than as many as one in five American women over the age of 50 have osteoporosis.
-An insidious disease that weakens bone tissue, one of the worst aspects of osteoporosis is that there are no symptoms during the early stages and without a bone mineral density test it can be difficult to detect before it advances to a point where it becomes painfully symptomatic.
-Most learn of their condition after experiencing a bone fracture as about half of all women over the age of 50 will suffer a fracture of the wrist, hip or spine as a direct result of bone loss.
-Osteoporosis can be caused by many different factors which are usually lifestyle or hormone related.
-Excessive alcohol consumption, smoking, poor diet and inactivity are some of the known risk factors as are other circumstances which are not as controllable such as family history or hormone treatments.
-While there are effective treatments available for osteoporosis today the best defense is to prevent it altogether.
-Exercise, specifically weight bearing exercise has been shown to be an effective preventative measure against osteoporosis.
-In an earlier post How Muscles Get Bigger And Stronger we explored how muscles respond to weight training and in this article we will take a look how bones benefit as from resistance exercise.
+Osteoporosis is an ever increasing problem worldwide as people are living longer and the world population continues to age.
+More prevalent among women than men, some estimates are that as many as one in five American women over the age of 50 have osteoporosis.
+An insidious disease that weakens bone tissue, one of the worst aspects of osteoporosis is that there are no symptoms during the early stages and without a bone mineral density test it can be very difficult to detect before it reaches the point where it is painfully symptomatic.
+Most learn of their condition after experiencing a bone fracture, as about half of all women over the age of 50 will suffer a fracture of the wrist, hip or spine as a direct result of bone loss.
+Osteoporosis can be caused by many different factors, which are usually lifestyle or hormone related—excessive alcohol consumption, smoking, poor diet and inactivity are some of the known risk factors as are other circumstances which are not as controllable such as family history and hormone treatments.
+While there are effective treatments available for osteoporosis, the best defense is to prevent it altogether.
+Exercise— specifically weight bearing exercise— has been shown to be an effective preventative measure against osteoporosis.
+In an earlier post How Muscles Get Bigger And Stronger we explored how muscles respond to weight training and in this article we will take a look how bones get stronger and more dense from resistance exercise.

 The word ‘osteoporosis’ means porous bones and one can easily understand that a bone that’s porous would be weak and vulnerable to fractures.
 Bones weaken as a result of a process called demineralization.
 Demineralization occurs when our bones lose important minerals such as calcium.
 If left untreated our bones will no longer have the structural capacity to support the weight of our body and the forces we create when we are physically active- thus resulting in a fracture.
 Since we can see them all the time most of us are very much aware of our muscles, but we don’t think much of how our bones work in conjunction with them.
 When you flex your muscles as in a biceps curl for example, the muscles of your biceps generate force that allows you to lift the weight.
 This force is transferred throughout the muscle and to the tendons at both ends.
 The tendons are connected to the bones of your arm and cross over your elbow joint.
 Joints act as levers- which are rigid objects used with a pivot point to increase the amount of mechanical force our body generates to allow us to lift an object.
 Activation of the biceps muscles in our upper arm causes rotation of the forearm at the elbow (pivot point) which allows us to lift the weight during a curling exercise.
 Now according to Newton’s third law of motion, for every action there is an equal and opposite reaction.
 That being said since bones provide the framework for our muscles every muscular contraction will produce forces that act directly on the bones in our body.